latest nhpb_banner 1__compressed2

 Who to call to get help from The Emergency Food Assistance Program?

 Many Community Action Agencies also participate with the federal government Emergency Food Assistance Program.
 These local non-profits can distribute USDA surplus commodities to unemployed and low-income households at set times.
 Or if a community action agency doesn’t participate in the program, they can usually direct someone to a place to go to for emergency food assistance.
+Find help from community action in your area.

-State social service and public aid offices
+State social service and public assistance offices for TEFAP centers

 Alabama